flyconnectome/cocoa/README.md

 2. To use neuPrint datasets (hemibrain, MANC and maleCNS) you need to set your API token as `NEUPRINT_APPLICATION_CREDENTIALS` (see [neuprint-python](https://github.com/connectome-neuprint/neuprint-python))
+3. To use the CAVE/chunkedgraph datasets (FlyWire, FANC) you need to have your CAVE token set (see [fafbseg](https://fafbseg-py.readthedocs.io/en/latest/source/tutorials/flywire_setup.html))

 ## Examples